 A business that produces or sells a product or service other than a lottery may conduct a trade promotion lottery to promote their products or services.

 Community and charitable organisations can conduct trade promotion lotteries to promote their organisation.
 All requirements for a trade promotion lottery also apply to community or charitable organisations running this type of lottery.

 For more information about how to become a declared organisation, visit Community and charitable gaming

 A members' draw is considered a trade promotion lottery, and is usually conducted by clubs.
 It involves the drawing of a member's number from a pool of numbers.

 Terms and conditions should be available at the place of entry and to all members.
-The conditions of entry only require the member to be present at the draw if the entry and draw are to occur on the same day.
+The conditions of entry only require the member to be present at the draw if the entry and draw occur on the same day.

-If the game contains a random selection of entrants at any point in the activity, then it is considered a lottery and will need to satisfy the requirements under the Gambling Regulation Act 2003 and related regulations.
+If the game contains a random selection of entrants at any point in the activity, then it’s considered a lottery and will need to satisfy the requirements under the Gambling Regulation Act 2003 and related regulations.

 A 1900 number or SMS can be used in a trade promotion lottery, but the telephone call or SMS cannot cost more than $1 per entry (including GST).
 This also includes postage costs.
 This restriction must be considered for any trade promotion lottery that might require a participant to call more than once.